mcrice123/morphic2/src/pages/book1/book-1-page-26.md

     "\n",
     'A voice offscreen says, "...It',"'",'s just a bird."', "\n",
     'A small red bird perches on the green grass in a zoomed-out shot of the woods where Errie and Lane emerged moments before.
 Not a lot of detail can be seen from far away, but a slithering vine also emerges from behind a small tree and curls through the grass some distance behind the bird.
-A green glow envelops the vine.', "\n",
+A limegreen glow envelops the vine.', "\n",
     'Another voice offscreen says, "RIGHT.
 Did that person say WHERE the--?"', "\n\n",